simatalk/Simatalk.github.io/index.md

 # Announcements

 The proxy is broken as of now.
 We are trying to fix it.
-Since the prozy is broken there is an alternative, go to [watchparty.me](https://watchparty.me) and launch a V browser, make an account and BOOM endless surfing, unblocked everything.
+Since the proxy is broken there is an alternative, go to [watchparty.me](https://watchparty.me) and launch a V browser, make an account and BOOM endless surfing, unblocked everything.

 FOR UNBLOCKED YOUTUBE FOLLOW STEPS:
 1. Go to this [site](https://holy-asian-unblock.herokuapp.com/yt.html)